maxcong/jpkit/README.md

 # jpkit

-flutter plugin for jiupai.ren project development kit
+A new flutter plugin project.

 ## Getting Started